-Add fancy felt soles with no-slip grips to your favorite crocheted slippers!
+Add fancy felt soles with no-slip grips to your favorite crocheted or knitted slippers!

 Crocheted slippers are one of my favorite cozy DIY projects.
 But, since I work out of my home studio, mine always get a whole lot of wear.
 (That’s great for my toasty toes, but not so awesome for the yarn under my feet.)
 So to protect my handmade work—and to prevent slips on hardwood and tile—I made a set of custom slipper soles, and now you can too.
 Make a pair of your own with this fancy felt sole tutorial!
 (For the knit-and-purl crowd, this tutorial will work with knitted slippers too.)